lucioPintanel/templatespringbootproject/README.md

 Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.
 You can [push your change back to Bitbucket with SourceTree](https://confluence.atlassian.com/x/iqyBMg), or you can [add, commit,](https://confluence.atlassian.com/x/8QhODQ) and [push from the command line](https://confluence.atlassian.com/x/NQ0zDQ).

 ## Objetivo Projeto
-Este prjeto tem por objetivo.
+Este projeto tem por objetivo ser a base para próximos projetos.
+Neste projeto foi usado o framework Spring Boot e com gerencia de dependencia foi usado Maven.